-Although its so-called underperforming infrastructure division is up for sale, one of the country’s top contractors is enjoying a burgeoning global pipeline of work in a variety of other sectors.
+Although its so-called underperforming infrastructure division was put up for sale in August, Lendlease is enjoying a burgeoning global pipeline of work in a variety of other sectors.

-At the company’s full-year results earnings call earlier this week, Lendlease Group CEO Stephen McCann said the decision to offload the division was prompted by troubled projects that led to a AU$461 million (U.S. $312.5 million) EBITDA loss for the division.
+At the company’s full-year results earnings call in August, McCann said the decision to offload the division was prompted by troubled projects that led to a AU$461 million (U.S. $312.5 million) EBITDA loss for the division.
 The issues were related primarily to three road projects in Australia — one of them completed earlier this year and the other two scheduled to be finished next year — that represent a AU$500 million loss.

 The earnings call was timed with the ending of the company's fiscal year on June 30.

-The search for buyers has generated “a good level of interest from several parties,” McCann said, and the company has received bids both for the division as a whole and for certain assets of it.
+The search for buyers reportedly generated “a good level of interest from several parties,” McCann said, and the company received bids both for the division as a whole and for certain assets of it.
 The sale could fetch as much as AU$500 million, according to Reuters.

 Leadlease's stock rose slightly after the earnings call, from U.S. $9.35 per share on Aug.
 15 to U.S. $10.94 per share on Aug.
 21.